 Willie is interrupted by the flapping of giant wings and the sound of a great desert wind.

-But Uncle Willie should not have challenged the nesting Gargoyles by threatening their existence with exposure and taking their skeleton that was a sacred object. -The music and sound track is fabulous before the gargoyles strike it’s like electronic whirring and clanging with the sound of echoing crickets and chorus frogs They attack, the night Willie takes Dr. Boley and his daughter into his back shack where he keeps all the special goodies he finds, in particular the skeleton of a creature he found out in the desert that the Indians referred to as Devil’s Crossing.
+But Uncle Willie should not have challenged the nesting Gargoyles by threatening their existence with exposure and taking their skeleton which was a sacred object. -The music and soundtrack are fabulous before the gargoyles strike it’s like electronic whirring and clanging with the sound of echoing crickets and chorus frogs They attack, the night Willie takes Dr. Boley and his daughter into his back shack where he keeps all the special goodies he finds, in particular the skeleton of a creature he found out in the desert that the Indians referred to as Devil’s Crossing.

 At first Dr.Boley is skeptical until all hell breaks loose and he manages to get the attack on cassette recording, the eerie flapping of the wings just before they descend upon the ramshackle shack.
 Poor Willie dies in the fire, but Dr. Boley and Diana manage to take the strange skull with them.
 Bad idea folks, bad idea.
 Mrs. Parks (Grayson Hall seldom without a drink in hand)